Buffalo Sabres with 100-Point Seasons

 Robert, a right winger, was the first player in Sabres history to score more than 100 points in a season.
 In 1974-75, he had a career year scoring 40 goals (10th most in the NHL) and 60 assists (also 10th most in the NHL) for 100 points (seventh in the race for the Art Ross Trophy).
 Of his 100 points, 26 goals and 33 assists came at even strength.

-Robert was selected to his second All-Star game of his career that season, being named a Second Team All-Star Left Wing, behind Guy Lafleur of the Montreal Canadiens.
+Robert was selected to his second All-Star game of his career that season, being named a Second Team All-Star Winger, behind Guy Lafleur of the Montreal Canadiens.
 That season, the Sabres reached the Stanley Cup finals before losing to the Philadelphia Flyers in six games.

 In just eight seasons, Robert amassed 222 goals and 330 assists, a total of 552 points, including 32 game-winners in 524 games and scored 22 goals and had 39 points in playoff games.
 In 1975, he was voted team MVP.
 Today, he ranks sixth on the Sabres all-time points list and ninth on the their all-time goal scoring list.